 Can students meet with a TXST advisor?

-Yes, students can meet with a TXST Regional Coordinator online or at the community college—whichever works best for them.
+Yes, students can meet with a TXST Regional Coordinator online or at the partner college—whichever works best for them.

 -